Amygda1la/LockedinChastity-code/README.md

 * `screens (added hide and show buttons for mobile)`
 * `replay_setup`
 * `replay`

-**To use this gallery system, you only need to replace these files in your game and update the `images` folder with the images from this repository.**
+**To use this gallery and replay  systems, you only need to replace these files in your game and update the `images` folder with the images from this repository.**

 ---